 WHAT IS YOUR CANCELLATION POLICY?

-Cancellations must be emailed in writing at least 60 days prior to an art show for art shows and 30 days prior to a craft show.
+Cancellations must be emailed at least 60 days prior to an art show and 30 days prior to a craft show.
 If you cancel with the proper amount of notice, you will receive a credit (good for 2 years from cancelled show date) for all show fees paid.
-(APFs are non-refundable) We do not, at any time, issue refunds unless we have cancelled a show with ample time prior to its scheduled date.
-If a show is cancelled AFTER logistical and advertising arrangements have been made, refunds will not be issued under our rain or shine policy nor due to any forces of nature, (i.e. hurricanes, tornados, floods, earthquakes) as outlined in the application.
+Application fees are non-refundable.
+We do not, at any time, issue refunds unless we have cancelled a show with ample time prior to its scheduled date.
+If a show is cancelled AFTER logistical and advertising arrangements have been made, refunds will not be issued under our rain or shine policy nor due to any forces of nature, (i.e., hurricanes, tornados, floods, earthquakes) as outlined in the application.
 If you are not paid in full at this time, you are still liable for the balance.
 We understand that there are many unforeseen circumstances that may arise last minute, however, we cannot make exceptions to this policy.

 WHAT IS THE PROCEDURE FOR ADVERSE WEATHER AND HOW DO I PROTECT MY BOOTH?